Equivariant iterated loop space theory and permutative G-categories: Abstract

 \section{Abstract}

-We explain what genuine permutative $G$-categories are and, more generally, what $E_{\infty}$ $G$-categories are.
-We give examples showing how they arise, and we show that they serve as input for an equivariant infinite loop space machine.
-As a first application, we prove the equivariant Barratt-Priddy-Quillen theorem as a statement about genuine $G$-spectra and use it to give a new, categorical, proof of the tom Dieck splitting theorem for suspension $G$-spectra.
+We set up operadic foundations for equivariant iterated loop space theory.
+We start by building up from a discussion of the approximation theorem and recognition principle for $V$-fold loop $G$-spaces to several avatars of a recognition principle for infinite loop $G$-spaces.
+We then explain what genuine permutative $G$-categories are and, more generally, what $E_{\infty}$ $G$-categories are, giving examples showing how they arise.
+As an application, we prove the equivariant Barratt-Priddy-Quillen theorem as a statement about genuine $G$-spectra and use it to give a new, categorical, proof of the tom Dieck splitting theorem for suspension $G$-spectra.
 Other examples are geared towards equivariant algebraic $K$-theory.